LuwenWan/LuwenWan/content/project/02_SENSEflux/index.md

 ---
 title: SENSEflux
-summary: Spatially Explicit Nutrient Source Estimate and Flux model （SENSEflux） uses a GIS and mass balance approach to simulate nutrient fate and transport from point and nonpoint sources across the landscape through rivers to lakes and wetlands.
+summary: Spatially Explicit Nutrient Source Estimate and Flux model（SENSEflux）uses a GIS and mass balance approach to simulate nutrient fate and transport from point and nonpoint sources across the landscape through rivers to lakes and wetlands.
 It includes four components: (1) nutrient applications, (2) in situ losses, (3) basin attenuation through surface and subsurface pathways, and (4) stream and lake attenuation.

 tags:
 - SENSEflux